novix-sa/Pyplan/docs/User Guide/Model.md

 Any custom task, like for example assigning a value or definition to a node, can be executed running a button.
 Different than nodes its definition do not require the `result = ` sentence at the end, since there is no result to be stored.

 ### Module
 Modules are the containers of diagrams (workflows of nodes).
 You can enter into a module double clicking on it.
-The module navigation path is
+The module navigation path is shown at the top of the digram.
+You can navigate directly by clicking to the corresponding level you want to go to.
+You can drag a group of selected nodes in

 ### Text